Playtime Is Over

 Materials: 2-channel video installation, wood, kentia plants, roofing, clothing hangers, clothing, bench, etc.

-About: ‘Stick and Plant’ is a 2-channel video installation that reassembles a rehabilitation center.
-Different treatments take place inside and outside the video projections integrated into the installation.
+About: Stick and Plant is a 2-channel video installation that reconstructs a rehabilitation center.
+Various treatments unfold inside and outside the video projections, which are integrated into the physical installation.
+Viewers witness participants changing in and out of camouflage suits and hiding within the kentia plant jungle behind the wooden wall.

 Welcome Home